PhantomShift/nekotatsu/README.md

 ```bash
 nekotatsu update
 ```
 to automatically download and generate all the necessary files.
+These files will be in a relevant data directory (`.local/share/nekotatsu` on Linux and `%APPDATA%\Nekotatsu\data` on Windows (sorry mac users I don't have a mac to test on)).
 Now you can run,
 ```bash
 nekotatsu convert <path_to_backup>
 ```
 to turn your backup into a zip file that Kotatsu can parse.
 Get this zip file on the relevant device and select Settings > Data and privacy > Restore from backup and select the zip file.

+If you don't plan on using the tool again any time soon, make sure to run `nekotatsu clear` to remove any files nekotatsu downloaded/generated from `nekotatsu update`.

 Run the commands with `--help` to view additional options.